Maous-B/osu-replay-player/README.md

 - Press M to enable mouse movements
 - Press K to enable keyboard presses
 - Press F4 to leave
--When playing a beatmap, just press the ENTER key and it'll play.
+- When playing a beatmap, just press the ENTER key and it'll play.
 Press the ESC key to completly stop it (and you have to restart the map if you want to play it again)
 - Use 1920x1080 resolution and full-screen mode
 - Turn off raw-input
 - Set keyboard binding to W and X